Kaguya Shinomiya: Actresses

-Kaguya is voiced by Aoi Koga in Japanese, and by Alexis Tipton in English.
+Kaguya is voiced by Aoi Koga in Japanese and by Alexis Tipton in English.
 In a two-part interview with Febri, Koga reminisced about how, during the show's first season, she aimed to do her best in voicing Kaguya so she could not hinder her fellow voice actors.
-She also felt that during the anime's third season, Kaguya's heart was warming and becoming more similar to a high school girl of her age, and Koga wanted to reflect this change with her acting.
+She also felt that during the anime's third season, Kaguya's heart was warming and becoming more similar to a high school girl of her age and Koga wanted to reflect this change with her acting.
 She also noted that Kaguya also expressed emotions and feelings she did not show during the previous seasons.
-As the series went on, Koga felt that playing Kaguya allowed her to grow as a person, and she could relate to how Kaguya's personality changed between the first and third seasons.
+As the series went on, Koga felt that playing Kaguya allowed her to grow as a person and she could relate to how Kaguya's personality changed between the first and third seasons.

-Kaguya is portrayed by Kanna Hashimoto in the movie adaptations.
+Kaguya is portrayed by Kanna Hashimoto in the film adaptations.
 Hashimoto was a fan of the manga series and was excited when she was offered the role of Kaguya, believing she could do the role.
 In portraying the character, Hashimoto wanted to express Kaguya's thoughts and feelings, especially her love for Miyuki and her role as a member of the student council.
 She admitted it was a challenge to play Kaguya, noting how being a fan of the original manga and how she handled the role were essential in adapting Kaguya to live-action.